BenjaminKyamanywa/playground/ground_notes/html_notes.md

   ```HTML
   <p>Never give up on <em>your</em> dreams. </p>
   ```
+- **Strong element vs bring to attention element**

+  `b` bring to attention element is used to highlight keywords in summaries or product names in reviews.

 ### Common HTML Questions
 1. Why is Index.html used to name the homepage?